Copyright (c) Meta Platforms, Inc. and affiliates.

 else:

-# Ensure we have enough processes for the batch
+# Ensure we have enough processes for the entire batch (only for local persistent mode)

 self._ensure_processes(len(next_tensordict))